-This article will explain uncontested divorces in Louisiana.
+This article provides an overview of uncontested divorces in Louisiana.
 If you still have questions after reading this article, you should consult with an experienced family law attorney.

-You’re responsible for knowing where to file your papers.
-If you file in the wrong place, your case could be tossed out or transferred and you might have to start over.
-The Louisiana Judicial Branch has a website you can use to identify each judicial district and the district courts it includes.
+If you’re getting a divorce in Louisiana without a lawyer, you’re responsible for knowing where and how to file your papers.
+If you file your divorce petition in the wrong place or fail to serve your spouse correctly, your case could be tossed out or transferred and you might have to begin the process again.

 Louisiana’s courts are organized differently than most other states.
 Louisiana has 43 district courts, 5 family or juvenile courts, 49 city courts, and 3 parish courts, so it can be a little daunting to figure out the system if you're new to it.

 The district courts are the basic entry-level trial courts for the state, and they have the jurisdiction (authority) to handle all civil and criminal cases, including divorces.
 You'll need to file your divorce papers in the parish where you live or the parish where your spouse lives.

 If you want to initiate the divorce, the first thing you'll need to do is locate the correct forms and complete them.
 Although you probably won’t get a divorce in Louisiana for free, you can save a lot of money by completing online Louisiana divorce forms yourself, rather than hiring a lawyer.